Procedures You Need To Know

 Have you noticed that no one from the PTSA has asked you to bake cookies, sell wrapping paper, or participate in a “thon” of any kind?
 The PTSA has chosen to raise funds only by requesting donations.
 The majority of these funds are used for staff appreciation events and appropriations.
 This is when a teacher or group of teachers says, “I could really enhance the education of my students if I only had…” and the PTSA works with the administration to evaluate and fulfill those requests.
 Appropriations have a daily impact on our students.
 Donations can be made through Dodgen Toolkit or sent to school with your child in an envelope marked Dodgen PTSA Donation.

 The Foundation is asking for a $100 donation for each student enrolled at Dodgen.
-This will allow the Foundation to fund the resource needs that our administration & teachers have identified for the 2016-2017 school year, including salary for a Technology Manager, a new Technology Lab, and continued teacher development and supplies.
+This will allow the Foundation to fund the resource needs that our administration & teachers have identified for the 2017-2018 school year.
 However, if $100 is out of reach, any amount donated at www.dodgenfoundation.com will be accepted and appreciated.

 A Cobb Country School District folder was sent home with your child on the first day of school that included several forms that must be completed prior to your child receiving a locker.
 The forms included: